abadid/cmsc424-spring2018/project2/README.md

 `reportmin`

-Here, we have both `AA` and `SW` as the minimum airline but we only append `AA` to `reportmin` with the `salesdate` corresponding to the deleted tuple, since `SW` was already the minimum `airlineid` for the previous transaction.
+Here, both `AA` and `SW` are the airlines with minimum sales after this transactions, but only `AA` gets inserted into `reportmin` since `SW` was already the minimum `airlineid` prior to this transaction.
+Note that the `salesdate` used for this insert into `reportmin` corresponds to the sales date of the deleted record from `ticketsales`.

-It is not immediately obvious if this `reportmin` table can be kept updated using a view.
-Therefore we want you to implement this logic within the trigger function.

 Switch to the `flightsales` database, and load the data using `\i trigger-database.sql`.
 We have already created the `airlinesales` and the `reportmin` tables and initialized them for you.
 The trigger code should be submitted in `trigger.sql` file.
 Running `psql -f trigger.sql flightsales` should generate the trigger without errors.

 You may also use `trigger-test.py`, in which case you do not need to execute `\i trigger-database.sql` and `psql -f trigger.sql flightsales` (they are included in the script).
 You can run the test script as `python trigger-test.py trigger.sql`.
 A few transactions to the `ticketsales` table are also provided.
 You are free to add more transactions for purposes of testing your trigger code.
 Remember to create the `flightsales` database before running the test script.
 If you are going to run it multiple times, you need to `dropdb flightsales` before every run (no easy way to clear all the functions and triggers otherwise).

-In the following link, you’ll find some useful trigger examples to get started: https://www.postgresql.org/docs/9.2/static/plpgsql-trigger.html
+In the following link, you’ll find some useful trigger examples.
+You can also use the example from class on Feb 21 to get started: https://www.postgresql.org/docs/9.2/static/plpgsql-trigger.html